The Bankrate promise

 Some banks also allow customers to use ATMs to see a small list of their recent transactions (although viewing your entire account statement isn’t usually an option).

 What to watch out for with ATMs

 Using an ATM that’s not owned by your bank, or one that’s not in your bank’s network, may result in fees imposed by both your bank and the bank that owns the ATM.
-The combined average fee is currently $4.66, which is at a three-year high, according to Bankrate’s 2022 checking account and ATM fee study.
+The combined average fee is currently at a record high of $4.73, according to Bankrate’s 2023 checking account and ATM fee study.

 Ways to avoid ATM fees include only using ATMs in your bank’s network and requesting cash back when you make purchases at a grocery store or other retailer.

 ATM withdrawal limits

 As we’ve mentioned, banks impose limits on the amount of funds you can withdraw at an ATM each day.
 This can help curb fraud in the event someone has possession of your ATM card and knows your PIN.
 What’s more, limiting the amount per withdrawal allows the bank to manage cash movement, since each ATM only holds a limited amount of money.

 Location and safety

 Ways to avoid becoming a victim of crime when using an ATM include using machines that are located in well-lit public places.
 Use your hand or body as a shield when entering your PIN to prevent others from seeing you type it.
 Once you receive your cash, instead of counting it at the ATM, wait until you’re in a more private location — such as your car — to do so.